-In order to evaluate skin pigmentation in different skin layers, there is a special light adapter needed to take multispectral pictures of skin.
+To evaluate skin pigmentation in different skin layers, a special light adapter is needed to take multispectral pictures of the skin.
 As there are different optical properties of skin pigments, four different light sources have been chosen. blue λ= 470 nm – highly absorbed by epidermal melanin green λ= 576 nm – hemoglobin peak red λ= 660nm – epidermal-dermal boundary IR λ= 865 nm – low absorption, sensitive to scattering to measure papillary dermis thickness.
-There was lighting source for “Nikon Coolpix E3100” digital camera developed to take multispectral images of skin.
-Making adapter The drawing of lighting adapter The lighting adapter isn’t very hard to build.
-You need to make a circular PCB and solder LEDs with protective resistors.
+There was a lighting source for the “Nikon Coolpix E3100” digital camera developed to take multispectral images of skin.
+Making an adapter The drawing of lighting adapter The lightning adapter isn’t tough to build.
+It would help if you made a circular PCB and solder LEDs with protective resistors.
 The PCB image:

 Understanding how light interacts with skin can assist in designing physics-based dermatological image processing.
 The key is to understand how light interacts with skin tissue.
 The skin consists of different layers with different spectral properties.
 When the incident light is applied to the skin layer, it is absorbed, and another part is scattered.
 The main layers of skin are as follows: Stratum cornea practically doesn’t absorb light but diffuses it; Epidermis consists of cells producing the pigment melanin.
 Melanin strongly absorbs light wavelengths towards the ultraviolet part; Dermis is next to the skin layer, consisting of collagen fibers.
 It can be split into two sublayers: The papillary dermis and the dermis itself.
 The papillary dermis consists of a high density of collagen fibbers who are strong scatterers of light.
 The primary requirement for the model is that light has to be scattered.
 Stratum cornea is supposed a scattering filter.
 Skin can be characterized as follows: